-When people tell me they can’t do yoga, or pursue teaching yoga, because they’re not flexible, I whip out my Michael Phelps story.
+When people tell me they can’t do yoga, or won’t pursue teaching yoga, because they’re not flexible, I whip out my Michael Phelps story so he can teach you a very important lesson about teach yoga.

 Undeniably Michael Phelps is probably the greatest and most well-known professional swimmer of our time.
 In the summer of 2012, Michael took the record for most medals in an Olympic career.
 He competed again in 2016 and added to his stash of gold medals.